PaperMC/PaperLib/README.md

 ```

 ## Build Script Setup
-Add Repo and PaperLib, then Shade + Relocate it to your own package.
+Add the Paper repository and the PaperLib dependency, then shade and relocate it to your own package.
 Relocation helps avoid version conflicts with other plugins using PaperLib.

 ### Gradle